The Challenge

 Scenario-based Exercises

-Each eLearning course incorporated scenario-based exercises, allowing learners to apply their knowledge in real-world contexts.
+Each eLearning course incorporated scenario-based exercises, allowing learners to apply their knowledge in real-world contexts and practice actual client interactions.

-To ensure easy access for all new hires across different regions we expanded our LMS Infrastrucure and automatically enrolled new employees into the new program.
+To ensure easy access for all new hires across different regions, I expanded our LMS Infrastrucure and automatically enrolled new employees into the new program.

 Results and Impact